Canada men's national para ice hockey team: Paralympic Games

-IPC World Championships
+World Para Ice Hockey Championships

 The World Para Ice Hockey Championships, known before 30 November 2016 as the IPC Ice Sledge Hockey World Championships, are the world championships for para ice hockey.
 They are organized by the International Paralympic Committee through its World Para Ice Hockey subcommittee.

-Canadian Tire Para Hockey Cup
+Para Hockey Cup

-The Canadian Tire Para Hockey Cup, formerly the World Sledge Hockey Challenge (WSHC) is an international para ice hockey invitational tournament hosted by Canada's National Sledge Team in which three top nations are invited to compete.
+The Para Hockey Cup, formerly the World Sledge Hockey Challenge (WSHC) is an international para ice hockey invitational tournament hosted by Canada's National Sledge Team in which three top nations are invited to compete.

-Roster
+International Para Hockey Cup

+The International Para Hockey Cup is a para ice hockey tournament hosted by Czechia.

-2018 Paralympics roster
+2023–24 roster

-The following is the Canadian roster in the men's ice sledge hockey tournament of the 2018 Winter Paralympics.
+The following is the Canadian roster for the 2023–24 season.